 Dayton, OH - January 23, 2019 | 9:00am - 5:00pm

-On Wednesday, January 23, 2019, IABD and NAS (National Arts Strategies) together, will be presenting the “IABD LEARNING MAGNET” made possible through the support of the Doris Duke Charitable Foundation’s, Fund for National Projects.
+On Wednesday, January 23, 2019, IABD and NAS (National Arts Strategies) together, will be presenting the “IABD LEARNING MAGNET: MIND YOUR BUSINESS, PROTECT YOUR ART” made possible through the support of the Doris Duke Charitable Foundation’s, Fund for National Projects.
+The focus of this learning magnet will be on individual artists and directors with emphasis in entrepreneurship, arts management, budgeting, operations/management - communications and fundraising.
+The IABD Learning Magnet will be led by Pi-Isis Ankhra and Michon Lartigue of P.S.
+314.

 What is this?